citp/privacy-policy-historical/f/fi/fir/first4figures.com.md

 **Cookies**

 This web site uses a cookie to collect anonymous traffic data.
-This information is collected for the sole use of Venture Classics Ltd and will not be sold or rented to any third party.
+This information is collected for the sole use of F4F Online Ltd and will not be sold or rented to any third party.